 Pro tip: Unsure of what you need from an RPO partnership?
 Speak to your peers.
 Talent leaders with experience engaging in RPO partnerships will have plenty of dos and don’ts to share.
 You can reach out to RPO providers to arrange informal chats as well.
 Sign a non-disclosure agreement if you want to go into more detail about your challenges.

 The data required to build an effective and comprehensive recruitment solution

 An RPO needs specific information to effectively build and propose a solution for an RFP response.
 An overview of scope in the first instance is incredibly important.
-A scope overview should include a summary of what you want the RPO solution to cover; expected annual volume of hiring, geographies, language requirements, type of hiring (volume, generalist, specialist); technology currently utilized and whether the expectation is that the RPO provider will leverage the current tech stack or whether the RPO provider is expected to provide a tech stack.
+A scope overview should include a summary of what you want the RPO solution to cover; expected annual volume of hiring, geographies, language requirements, type of hiring (volume, generalist, specialist); technology currently utilized and whether the expectation is that the RPO provider will leverage the current tech stack or whether the RPO provider is expected to provide a tech stack or access to a workforce analytics platform.
 It’s also important to let the RPO vendor know what points in the process you expect their activity to start and end (e.g., approved requisition to offer approved or start date).

 Be transparent in sharing the current challenges you have with RPO vendors.
 Explain why you’re considering outsourcing talent acquisition (whether it's linked to capacity and/or capability or something else).
 This information helps RPO providers understand what they need to address.